Godzilla, King of the Monsters!: Filming and dubbing

 Alterations and new footage with Burr interacting with body doubles were produced to appeal to American audiences, as foreign films held no appeal to the mainstream public at the time.
 Morse viewed the original Japanese cut, with an English translation of the script, to find key scenes in which Burr could be inserted.
 Rather than dub the entire film, Morse chose to retain most of the original Japanese dialogue and have Frank Iwanaga translate, albeit inaccurately, those scenes and alternate with Burr narrating.
-Burr worked with body-doubles, who were filmed over their shoulder to conceal their faces.
+Burr worked with body doubles, who were filmed over their shoulder to conceal their faces.
 Editing techniques were also used to mask the body doubles and the original Japanese actors.
 Asian-American extras were hired to play minor roles.
-The new footage was filmed in three days on a rented soundstage at Visual Drama Inc. Since he was contracted for only one day, Burr was forced to work a 24-hour shift to shoot all his scenes.
+The new footage was filmed in three days on a rented soundstage at Visual Drama Inc. Burr shot his footage over six days although he later said it was one day and he worked twenty-four hours.
 Set decorator George Rohr provided mock-up sets that resembled the sets in the original Japanese cut.
 Overt references to the atom bomb and hydrogen bomb, such as the bombing of Nagasaki, the Bikini Island tests, radioactive contamination of tuna by American and Russian bomb tests, were omitted.

-The dubbing required for the entire film was recorded in under five hours.
-James Hong and the other voice actors have not given any details of the film's production.
-The voice actors were locked in a room with Morse and were told to read for every role.
+The dubbing for the entire film was recorded in under five hours.
+James Hong and his then comedy partner Sammee Tong were cast to provide the voices.
+They were locked in a room with Morse and were told to read for every role.
 Each line was recorded at different speeds and the best one was chosen to match the footage.
-The voice actors never saw the film as they recorded their lines.
-The voice actors dubbed the entire film sitting at a table with a microphone before them.
+The voice actors never saw the film as they recorded their lines, and completed the entire film sitting at a table with a microphone before them.
 Hong confirmed that several Japanese actors auditioned for the voice-over job.
 However, Hong and Sammee Tong were hired due to their versatility.
 Tong recorded voices for six older characters, while Hong recorded for seven younger characters.